rcelha/reresource/doc/list-resources.md

 };
 ```

-Again, we can inform `redux-resource` to skip caching
+Again, we can inform `reresource` to skip caching

 ```javascript
 this.props.fetchResourceList('users', service.fetchAllUsers, null, { ignoreCache: true });